 A 17-meter bronze Confucius statue is the centerpiece of Spring and Autumn Land

 But building a manmade tourist attraction from scratch was unheard-of to Beijing officials at that time—much less one as ambitious as the World Park, which called for half a square kilometer of land, 150 million RMB in investment, and was expected to draw visitors from afar purely to be entertained.

-On the other hand, compared to the government’s current paranoia about “Western influences” over domestic entertainment, architecture, and even place names, authorities in 1992 were surprisingly accepting of Li’s proposed theme, and even organized committees to study the architecture of Disneyland and Holland’s own “Miniature City.”
+On the other hand, compared to the government’s current paranoia about “Western influences” over domestic entertainment, architecture, and even place names, authorities in 1992 were surprisingly accepting of Li’s proposed theme, and even organized committees to study the architecture of Disneyland and the Maduroam “Miniature City” theme park in the Hague.

-Today’s theme parks require an outlay of 1.5 to 5 billion RMB and dozens of square kilometers of land to build, government officials say; there are now over 400 theme parks in China, estimates Shanghai Jiaotong University’s Institute of Theme Parks (ITP), although tourism officials put the total that have been built in the last 30 years as high as 2,500, including zoos, botanical gardens, science parks, and film lots.
-Each province has 20 parks on average, with some having 50; some cities boast as many as 10.
+Today’s theme parks require a far higher outlay to build: 1.5 to 5 billion RMB and dozens of square kilometers of land, government officials say.
+There are now over 400 theme parks in China, estimates Shanghai Jiaotong University’s Institute of Theme Parks (ITP), although tourism officials put the total that have been built in the last 30 years as high as 2,500, including zoos, botanical gardens, science parks, and film lots.
+Each province has 20 parks on average, with some having 50; some cities alone boast as many as 10.